-The forward transform in encoder analyzes the original image source $\bf x$ and represents it using compact, vectorized latent features $\bf z$ for quantization (e.g., $\hat{\bf z} = {\mathbf{Q}}({\bf z})$) and entropy coding with learnt adaptive contexts.
-Oppositely, the backward transform in decoder mirrors the forward steps in encoding process to generate the reconstruction $\hat{\bf x}$.
-As usual, the RDO module controls the compression trade-off, e.g., with $p({\bf\hat{z}})$ standing for the symbol probability of feature elements at bottleneck layer~\cite{chen2020}.
+The forward transform in the encoder analyzes the original image source $\bf x$ and represents it using compact, vectorized latent features $\bf z$ for quantization (e.g., $\hat{\bf z} = {\mathbf{Q}}({\bf z})$) and entropy coding with learned adaptive contexts.
+Oppositely, the backward transform in the decoder mirrors the forward steps in the encoding process to generate the reconstruction $\hat{\bf x}$.
+As usual, the RDO module controls the compression trade-off by a hyperparameter $\lambda$, e.g., with $p({\bf\hat{z}})$ standing for the estimated probability of feature elements at the bottleneck layer~\cite{chen2020}.